50 Years of Building Thousands of Beautiful Pools in San Diego ×

 Variable speed pumps have special motor controllers that adjust the speed and flow rate as needed to maintain energy-efficient water filtration.
 On top of enjoying winter energy savings, you can also rely on the pump to run itself with minimal monitoring.
 Programmable settings and smartphone controls make it possible to adjust the run time easily during winter weather surprises.
 You’ll also enjoy similar benefits during the summer when you may need to run the pump more often.

 Turning on the pump after you add chemicals to the water allows them to disperse better.
 The minimal run time for the pump is one to four hours after adding chemicals.
-But you may need to run the pump for 8 to 24 hours after shocking.
+But you may need to run the pump for 8 to 24 hours after shocking it.
 Remember to follow the recommendations based on the type of chemicals you use to achieve the maximum benefits.